rust-lang/rfcs/text/0000-pattern-3.md

 ```

 While we could allow only `starts_with`/`ends_with` to be bound on `PartialEq` and make the rest
-of the pattern searching algorithm require `T: Ord`, it feels very inconsistent to do so.
+of the array searching algorithm require `T: Ord`, it feels very inconsistent to do so.

 With specialization, this dilemma can be easily fixed: we will fallback to an algorithm
 which only requires `T: PartialEq` (e.g. [`galil-seiferas`] or even naive search),